randsleadershipslack/documents-and-resources/incident-process.md

 # FAQ:

 - “Is situation XYZ an incident?”
 Unsure if there’s a CoC violation?
 Ask in #rands-slack-rules and/or DM the administrator.
 We'll help.
 - “How many incidents have you handled since this place started?”
-Ten as of May 2018.
+Twelve as of September 2018.

 ## Administrators

-The administrator(s) of Rands Leadership as of May 19th, 2018:
+The administrator(s) of Rands Leadership as of September 3rd, 2018:

 @rands ([Michael Lopp](mailto:feedback@randsinrepose.com))

 ## Version and Copyright

-V1.4 of this Code of Conduct was published on May 19th, 2018.
+V1.4 of this Code of Conduct was published on September 3rd, 2018.

 This Code of Conduct is released under the [CC0 public domain license](https://creativecommons.org/publicdomain/zero/1.0/).